 Violating the agreements

 According to the lawsuit, Peterson has repeatedly refused to honor Liston as an Augur co-founder.
-Because both parties had agreed upon to this term in the settlement, or so the lawsuit claims, Liston is alleging that the contractual relationship was violated. (“Getting new agreement written up…you are shown as a founder of augur [sic]…,” Costello updated Liston on April 16, 2015, the lawsuit references.)
+Because both parties agreed to this term in the settlement, or so the lawsuit claims, Liston is alleging that the contractual relationship was violated. (“Getting new agreement written up…you are shown as a founder of augur [sic]…,” Costello updated Liston on April 16, 2015, the lawsuit references.)

-Two years later, when Liston started working for Gnosis, a decentralized ethereum application similar to Augur, Peterson then reached out to Liston’s boss Martin Köppelman to “try to convince him to lean on Plaintiff Liston to stop referring himself as a co-founder of Augur” before altogether denying Liston’s co-foundership in two January 2018 tweets, according to the lawsuit.
+Two years later, when Liston started working for Gnosis, a decentralized ethereum application similar to Augur, Peterson reached out to Liston’s boss Martin Köppelman to “try to convince him to lean on Plaintiff Liston to stop referring himself as a co-founder of Augur” before altogether denying Liston’s co-foundership in two January 2018 tweets, according to the lawsuit.

 A representative of Augur shortly thereafter emailed Ryan John King, whose blockchain map company FOAM Liston advises, using “aggressive and disparaging language demanding FOAM remove the phrase ‘Augur cofounder’ from Liston’s description on FOAM’s website,” according to the lawsuit.